Lemnos: Antiquity

 According to Homer, Lemnos was inhabited by the Sintians.
 Thucydides mentions Tyrrhenians as the pre-Greek inhabitants.

 Homer speaks as if there were one town in the island called Lemnos.
 In Classical times there were two towns, Myrina (also called Kastro) and Hephaistia, which was the chief town.
 Coins from Hephaestia are found in considerable number, and various types including the goddess Athena with her owl, native religious symbols, the caps of the Dioscuri, Apollo, etc. Few coins of Myrina are known.
 They belong to the period of Attic occupation, and bear Athenian types.
 A few coins are also known which bear the name of the whole island, rather than of either city.

 A trace of the Lemnian language is found on a 6th-century inscription on a funerary stele, the Lemnos stele.
 Lemnos later adopted the Attic dialect of Athens.

 Coming down to a better authenticated period, it is reported that Lemnos was conquered by Otanes, a general of Darius Hystaspis.
 But soon (510 BC) it was reconquered by Miltiades the Younger, the tyrant of the Thracian Chersonese.
 Miltiades later returned to Athens and Lemnos was an Athenian possession until the Macedonian empire absorbed it.
-By 450 BC, Lemnos was an Athenian cleruchy.
+By 450 BC, Lemnos was an Athenian klēroukhia (or cleruchy, i.e. a dependency subject to direct rule by Athens).
 The Athenian settlers brought with them Athenian drama, dated to at least 348 BC.
 However, the tradition of theater seems to date back to the 5th century, and recent excavations at the site Hephaisteia suggest that the theater dated to the late 6th to early 5th century.

 On a barren island near Lemnos there was an altar of Philoctetes with a brazen serpent, bows and breastplate bound with strips, to remind of the sufferings of the hero.

 In 197 BC, the Romans declared it free, but in 166 BC gave it over to Athens which retained nominal possession of it until the whole of Greece was made a province of the Roman Republic in 146 BC.
-After the division of the Roman Empire in 395, Lemnos passed to the Byzantine Empire.

-Pliny the Elder writes about a labyrinth on Lemnos which was built by the architects Zmilis, Rhoecus and Theodorus, who were all natives of Lemnos.
+Pliny the Elder writes about a labyrinth on Lemnos which was built by the Lemnian architects Zmilis, Rhoecus, and Theodorus.